 The blog continues by saying that more than a third of the graduate students have called for help with mental health problems and you don’t need to be an expert to know that this might be the tip of an iceberg.
-It takes a lot of courage, effort and often support and the gentle push of friends and family to look for help as it requires to accept that you have a problem.
+It takes a lot of courage, effort and often support and the gentle push of friends and family to look for help as it requires to accept that there is a problem.
 Most people are very good at ignoring mental health issues, blaming it on being just tired, busy, it’s all just a bit stressful it will go away.
 In some cases it will, in others it can manifest itself as an immediate and concrete threat.
-Depression and anxiety are diseases and whilst they are not as obvious as a cough or a broken leg, they are also much harder to diagnose and treat.
+Depression and anxiety are disorders despite not being as obvious as a cough or a broken leg.
 Luckily a number of universities have picked up on the increasing numbers of mental health problems amongst scientists and graduate students and offer at least some sort of basic support.
 Again, it’s great that there are more options now than maybe 10 years ago, but in order to seek help you probably have quite a difficult time behind you already.
 Still, there are institutions in some parts of the world that need to immediately give some attention to this very important health problem.

 So why is it that people working in STEM particularly at the start of their career are more prone to depression?
 As stated above we will all be able to guess.
 The list of factors is long, complex, intertwined and in some cases dependent on local or large scale circumstances.
 It sounds too easy to just “blame the system of science” and whilst this covers quite a few of the factors contributing to mental health issues (pressure for funding, short contracts, career instability, pressure to publish, difficult relationships and dependencies to supervisors and funders), that’s not all.
 What can we do?
 Again, there are multiple dimensions to it.
 We, as the scientific community, can be aware of the science, inform ourselves about it and look out for each other.
 We can develop more support programs and ways to make it easier for those of us who have been struggling to come back to the bench.
 We, as lab members, colleagues, supervisors, can basically do the same, just on a more direct scale.
 Scientists (at all levels) are notoriously bad for not taking their holidays, working after hours, working on weekends.
 Yes, sometimes that is important for the project.
 However, if you are fighting with anxiety because you have not had a single day off in the last three months, that won’t help the project either.
 Something “simple” like actually listening to your students/colleagues, encouraging them to take a holiday and reassuring them that the work will still be there afterwards can be very helpful.
 Social events (where possible) or just going for a walk after work can help to bring some positivity in someone’s life, particularly for those of us who live alone or cannot visit our families due to CoVid.